How to link an Osram Smart+ on/off switch to the Philips Hue bridge for remote control, scenes and timers

 If it doesn’t work make sure any other radio transmitters (wifi) are at least 60 cm away.
 Then try again.
 And again.
 And again.
 Eventually it should work.

-Sometimes you need to hold the button for 30 seconds (5 times click sound) to perform the well known 5 times 5 seconds on/off reset sequence.
+Sometimes you need to hold the button for 30 seconds (5 times click sound) to perform the common 5 times 5 seconds on/off reset sequence.
 What works for you may depend on the specific model and firmware.

 Still, doesn’t work?